PiotrJustyna/road-to-orleans/5a/readme.md

 # readme

 This solution builds on top of solution 5 and is written exclusively in F#.
-This repository illustrates how to create Clients and Silos.

 ## running the code